 Ali Walana is an office worker at our factory and took us home to meet his children, young Abu and his big sisters, Amina and Hadia.
 In this picture they’re showing off the free school backpacks and school books they each receive from the Fairtrade Premium.
 They have no plans to follow their father into the sports balls industry, Abu wants to be a teacher (though he may change his mind), Hadia wants to be a teacher too, she’s very good at maths.
 Amina likes science and wants to be a doctor.

-One of the most important uses the extra 10% Fairtrade Premium paid to the workers through their Joint Body is the free eye camps where workers, no matter what their position get free eye tests and subsidised glasses.
+One of the most important uses the extra 10% Fairtrade Premium paid to the workers through their Committee is the free eye camps where workers, no matter what their position get free eye tests and subsidised glasses.
 Habib was delighted with his.

 “I got my eyes checked as they are not working well and my eye sight is getting weaker.
 I had headaches because of the eye sight problem.
 Now with the glasses my headaches and sight problems will be solved.”